adrienruault/ada_molmaru/project/README.md

 Despite this little update of the dataset presentation the release of the Paradise papers offers new perspectives to the present project.
 Indeed it makes available new fresh data to analyze and thus complete the former dataset.
 It also brings more interest to our study given that the case is still a hot topic in the news.
 Then the fact the Paradise papers dataset is formated in the same manner as the previous ones by the ICIJ makes it very easy to embed in our implementation.

 Finally it is important to precise that the Paradise papers dataset available in the ICIJ website does not contain the entire leak.
 Indeed only documents from the Appleby law office are available.
 The whole leak is expected to be publicly released in a matter of weeks.
+For this reason the treatment of this particular dataset with our implementation is not fully guaranteed yet given its instability.

-## Download the dataset
+### Download the dataset

+The datasets for the four leaks is available at https://offshoreleaks.icij.org/pages/database.
+In order to run our implementation properly please download the datasets from the website as a zip file.
+Then unzip it in `./data/data_csv/`.
+Running the `preprocessing.ipynb` notebook will read the data, clean and save them with the `_clean` suffix in the `./data/data_clean_csv/` folder.

+### Framework of the dataset

-The datasets for the four leaks     https://offshoreleaks.icij.org/pages/database The dataset is taken from https://www.occrp.org/en/panamapapers/database and it contains five csv files that are described below:
+The four datasets corresponding to each of the leaks described previously are organized in the same way and they all contain the same files.
+Those files are described below:

-## Framework of the dataset

 - **Entities.csv**, **Officers.csv**, **Intermediaries.csv** are dedicated to the three types of actors encountered in the database.
 Entities refer to asset providers and officers to financial actors (company, private client, ...).
 Intermediaries refer to actors putting clients and financial service providers in contact.
 - **Addresses.csv** describe all the addresses contained in the database those addresses are linked to officers.
 - **all_edges.csv** describe the relationships between the items of the database described before, that are entities, officers, intermediaries and addresses.
 Four different kinds of relationships are described in this dataset: 'registered address', 'shareholder of', 'beneficiary of' and 'intermediary of'.

 Note that the dataset is also provided under the neo4j format.
+However this is not planned to be used in the frame of this project.